The Web Page Access Control Tool allows you to restrict access to web pages and folders on the York site, both within

 The University's Digital Communications Team have provided instructions for using the Web Page Access Control Tool as part of their "Limiting who can see a web page" guide:

 If you're having problems setting up access control within the Web CMS, contact Marketing.

 If the Web Page Access Control Tool isn't working as you would expect, it may be that you're using an account that doesn't have the correct access.
 See the Eligibility section of the Overview tab for more information.

 Library & IT Help Desk

-If you're having problems using the Web Page Access Control Tool, get in touch with the Library and IT Help Desk.
+If you're having problems using the Web Page Access Control Tool, get in touch with the IT Support.

 |Service status||Live and supported service.|